telatin/microbiome-bioinformatics/_posts/2022-02-11-Nextflow-DSL2.md

 `assembly_3.nf` will bring prokka into our MultiQC report.
 By default, MultiQC uses the name from the species in the Prokka log, but we don't have this information so we will tweak the MultiQC command passing a configuration string.
+A typical way - when the report grows - is to create a yaml configuration file to feed to the MultiQC step, but in our case we have just one parameter to feed that can easily added to the command line (`--cl_config "prokka_fn_snames: True"`).

 MultiQC itself is a world worth exploring!
+In out case just checking how the "Prokka" module works led to the fix in the configuration.

 ### Script 4: custom scripts

 In `assembly_4.nf` we add Abricate for AMR detection.
 The summary is not recognized by MultiQC but we can easily create a MultiQC friendly table with a custom script.
 In this way we showcase that programs placed in the `./bin` subdirectory of the script will be exposed in our processes.

+The `abricateToMqc.py` script is placed in the _bin_ directory and automatically exposed to each step of the pipeline.

 ### Script 5: reusable modules